How to use the five feng shui elements theory in your home decorating

 Here’s how to decorate with the five elements in order to create good feng shui

-The right way to use the five feng shui elements is defined by the bagua (bagua being the feng shui energy map of any space, be it home, office or garden).
+The right way to use the five feng shui elements is defined by the bagua (bagua is the feng shui energy map of any space, be it home, office or garden).
 In other words, bagua is the boss.
 It tells you who is needed and where.
-With the classical feng shui bagua it is easy — here is the bagua graphic that shows you the location of each element in its grid.
+With the classical feng shui bagua it is easy, here is the bagua graphic that shows you the location of each element in its grid.

 FIRE – South

 WOOD – East and Southeast

 With the BTB bagua it tends to be more confusing, but the shortcut is to go by the names of the bagua areas and see what is required in each specific area.
 I will do the job for you here:

 Fire – Fame & Reputation

 Earth – Love & Marriage and Spiritual Growth & Self-Cultivation

 Metal – Helpful People & Blessings and Children & Creativity

 Wood – Health & Family and Money & Abundance